m-rousse/BlankProject/README.md

 A list of assets is available at : http://gruntjs.com/plugins

+## Bootstrap

+A css framework to design quickly web applications.
+The page load bootstrap and JQuery.
+The css, js and fonts files/folders a required to use this template.

 ## Clone this repo

 To clone this repo without having the whole git repo and folder arch, you can use :